 If you only have 1000 subscribers, but these are all potential customers in the eyes of the company you want to work with, chances are they are open to sponsor your videos.
 Sometimes less is actually more.
 It’s not about the size of your following, it’s about the value they bring to a certain potential sponsor company.

 These companies are interested in analytics from your channel, the most important ones being:

 If these numbers are doing well and your audience aligns very well with a certain brand, this brand then has the opportunity to acquire customers from your channel, a valuable prospect.

 The more specific analytics you can provide a company, the better.
-Tools like Fangage offer you the possibility to acquire far more specific data about your following than most social media platforms do.
+Tools like Fangage offer you such features to acquire far more specific data about your following than most social media platforms do.
 This is very valuable information to have at hand when negotiating with potential sponsors.

-There are many different types of sponsorships you could focus on, all with different rewards.
+There are three different types of YouTube sponsorships for small channels you could focus early on, all with different rewards.

 1. Product Sponsorship: the company sends you free products for you to discuss in your videos.

 2. Paid Sponsorships: the company pays you a sum to promote their brand or products in your videos.

 3. Affiliate Sponsorships: this one is very accessible for YouTube channels of every size.
 You can sign up for affiliate programs like Amazon Affiliates and through customized links in the description of your video, you can earn a pay-per-click or pay-per-conversion commission of the sales made via the link.